“Underneath your blackest emotions,

 It’s not always easy to handle and it provokes pain in me, even when I’m not depressed sometimes.
 Just thinking about it.

 Not always.
 For the most part I feel and am normal.
-But it can be a struggle sometimes.
+But it can be a struggle sometimes when depression flares up.

-The psychological consequences of having this condition, even when it’s not currently acting up, are profound and we have to find ways to cope with the pain and struggles and the very fact of having them when we are someone with a mental disorder.
+The psychological consequences of having these condition, and for some, even when they are not currently acting up, are profound and may have to find ways to cope with the pain and struggles and the very fact of having them when they are someone with a mental disorder.
+I don’t mind and can handle it.

 I know I’m not a victim.
-That’s why I’m posting this, because I have found a way to empower myself and I hope it helps someone else.
+That’s why I’m posting this, because I have found a way to be empowered and I hope it helps someone else.
 This life is still a sweet blessing.
 Just because we have bad things and painful things happen to us, doesn’t mean we are victims.

 “We live in a wonderful world that is full of beauty, charm and adventure.
 There is no end to the adventures that we can have if only we seek them with our eyes open.” ~Jawaharlal Nehru